TIBCOSoftware/snappydata/docs/reference/sql_reference/create-table.md

 	* `snappydata.column.batchSize` - Explicit batch size for this session for bulk insert operations.
 If a table is created in the session without any explicit `COLUMN_BATCH_SIZE` specification, then this is inherited for that table property.
 	* `snappydata.column.maxDeltaRows` - The maximum limit on rows in the delta buffer for each bucket of column table in this session.
 If a table is created in the session without any explicit COLUMN_MAX_DELTA_ROWS specification, then this is inherited for that table property.

-Tables created using the standard SQL syntax without any of SnappyData specific extensions are created as row-oriented replicated tables.
+Tables created using the standard SQL syntax without any of TIBCO ComputeDB specific extensions are created as row-oriented replicated tables.
 Thus, each data server node in the cluster hosts a consistent replica of the table.
 All tables are also registered in the Spark catalog and hence visible as DataFrames.

 For example, `create table if not exists Table1 (a int)` is equivalent to `create table if not exists Table1 (a int) using row`.